LaxmanSingh07/REACT/Ultimate/Section_18_19/Notes1.md

 ### What is stale closure ?

 when a function is created inside another function, it has access to the variables of the outer function.

+## OPTIMIZATION CONTEXT RE-RENDERS

+1. State in the context changes all the time
+2. Context has many consumers.
+3. App is slow or laggy